lian0138/CST8916_Assignment_1/README.md

 ## Introduction

-"POT" (平安通) is a health monitoring app that's a joint project between the Macau government and CTM (Companhia de Telecomunicações de Macau), my previous employer.
-I was part of the development team, working on making this app help keep the elderly in Macau safe and healthy.
+"POT" (平安通) is a health monitoring project that's a joint project between the Macau government and CTM (Companhia de Telecomunicações de Macau), my previous employer.
+I was part of the development team, working on making this system help keep the elderly in Macau safe and healthy.
 We use wearable tech to keep an eye on their health in real time.

 ## Section 1: REST and GraphQL for Data Requests and Updates
 ### REST for Data Requests and Updates

-In the POT health monitoring app, we use a REST API to handle data requests and updates between the management front-end and our microservices.
+In the POT, we use a REST API to handle data requests and updates between the management front-end and our microservices.
 Here are the main endpoints:

 * GET /users/{id}
 Fetches a user's info, including their health metrics and history.